Alexandra Nikiforova: International work (2019)

-Although widely praised for her acting and performances, Alexandra had rarely found films or series' that appealed to a wide audience, but another breakthrough came when she was invited to play the leading role of Anna Petrona in 2019's Turkish-Russian historical TV series Kalbimin Sultanı, made her an international superstar.
+Although widely praised for her acting and performances, Alexandra had rarely found films or series' that appealed to a wide audience, but another breakthrough came when she was invited to play the leading role of Anna Petrovna in 2019's Turkish-Russian historical TV series Kalbimin Sultanı, made her an international superstar.

 Plot

 The series tells about Istanbul of the 19th century.
-The love story of the daughter of an official from the Russian Embassy "Anna Petrona" and the great Ottoman Sultan "Mehmud Han" makes thousands of viewers cling to TV screens.
+The love story of the daughter of an official from the Russian Embassy "Anna Petrovna" and the great Ottoman Sultan "Mehmud Han" makes thousands of viewers cling to TV screens.
 In this, Nikiforova was a Russian teacher of language.
 One day, the powerful Sultan Mahmud II took to the streets in the guise of a boatman.
 Suddenly some Jenisseri started rampant in the locality.
 Seeing this, the Sultan fought with them in the guise of a boatman.
 When the Sultan came to the river bank, Anna met him.
 Anna asked him to ride the boat to cross the river.
 Sultan found Anna a language teacher.
 Next day he invited her to the imperial Harem to teach the heirs of the ruling dynasty French and Russian language.
 Anna became fool seeing the Sultan, and tried to refuse.
 But the envoy of the Russian Empire, Dmitry Shcherbina threatened Anna with the death of her father, he forces her to settle in the sultan's palace as a spy.
 But both of them fall in love.

 She had to learn Turkish for this widely liked series.
 The second season of the project is expected in the spring of 2022.